Promoting a positive U.S. presence in the world that reflects and respects the strength and diversity of America.

 Rangel Fellows are committed to serving their country and promoting positive change globally.
 Individuals who have successfully completed the Rangel Program are now making a difference in countries throughout the world, including Colombia, Mexico, Panama, Venezuela, South Africa, Nigeria, Angola, China, Korea, Bangladesh, Spain and Ireland.

 The program expects to have all documents to be submitted electronically.
 Should applicants have insuperable problems submitting a document electronically, they can consult with program staff about alternate methods (firstname.lastname@example.org).
 However, we strongly encourage you to submit documents electronically.

 The Rangel Graduate Fellowship selection panel will choose approximately 60 finalists by the end of October.
 The Rangel Program staff will communicate decisions by email to both successful and unsuccessful applicants by the end of October.
 Candidates selected for final consideration will be invited to Washington, D.C. for interviews and to prepare a writing sample.
-Finalists will be in D.C. for one full day November 7-8.
+Finalists will be in D.C. for one full day November 20-21.
 The program will pay the cost of accommodations and travel to Washington, DC from within the continental United States, Hawaii, and Alaska.
-The program will complete the selection process and make offers to 30 fellows by late November 2018.
+The program expects to award 30 fellowships in late November 2019.

 Login to the award with your email and password.